-5.2.13.4 Varying foundation depths
+5.2.13.4 Varying foundation depths.

 As foundation depth depends on the proximity of the tree, the depth can be reduced in steps with increasing distance.
-Steps should be in accordance with Chapter 5.2 of this Manual.
+Steps should be in accordance with section 5.3 of this Manual.

 5.2.13.5 Protection for drains